 Loan Extensions, Renewals, Modifications and Restructuring.
-Extensions, renewals, modifications or restructuring a loan, other than a loan that is classified as a TDR, requires the loan to be fully underwritten in accordance with our policy for new loans.
+Extensions, renewals, modifications or restructuring a loan, other than a loan that is classified as a TDR, requires the loan to be fully underwritten in accordance with our policy.
 The borrower must be current to have a loan extended, renewed or restructured.
 Our policy for modifying a mortgage loan due to the borrower's request for changes in the terms will depend on the changes requested.
 The borrower must be current and have a good payment history to have a loan modified.
 If the borrower is seeking additional funds, the loan is fully underwritten in accordance with our policy for new loans.
 If the borrower is seeking a reduction in the interest rate due to a decline in interest rates in the market, we generally limit our review as follows: (1) for income producing properties and business loans, to a review of the operating results of the property/business and a satisfactory inspection of the property, and (2) for one-to-four residential properties, to a satisfactory inspection of the property.
 Our policy on restructuring a loan when the loan will be classified as a TDR requires the loan to be fully underwritten in accordance with Company policy.
 The borrower must demonstrate the ability to repay the loan under the new terms.
 When the restructuring results in a TDR, we may waive some requirements of Company policy provided the borrower has demonstrated the ability to meet the requirements of the restructured loan and repay the restructured loan.
-While our formal lending policies do not prohibit making additional loans to a borrower or any related interest of the borrower who is past due in principal or interest more than 90 days as to principal or interest.
-During the most recent three fiscal years, we did not make any additional loans to a borrower or any related interest of the borrower who was past due in principal or interest.
-During the most recent three fiscal years, we did not make any additional loans to a borrower or any relat
+While our formal lending policies do not prohibit making additional loans to a borrower or any related interest of the borrower who is past due in principal or interest more than 90 days, it has been our practice not to make additional loans to a borrower or a related interest of the borrower if the borrower is past due more than 90 days as to principal or interest.
+During the most recent three fiscal years, we did not make any additional loans to a borrower or any related interest of the borrower who was past due in principal or interest more than 90 days.
+All extensions, renewals, restructurings and modifications must be approved by the appropriate Loan Committee.